-Excited by the fourth dimension, X-rays, electromagnetic waves, radioactivity and chronophotography, as well as the relativist philosophy of Henri Bergson and Friedrich Nietzsche, Picasso joined Braque in depicting bodies and forms in fragments from many different perspectives over time recalled in sensory memory, as illustrated by his Cubist portrait of his lover, Eva Gouel.
+Excited by the fourth dimension, X-rays, electromagnetic waves, radioactivity and chronophotography, as well as the relativist philosophy of Henri Bergson and Friedrich Nietzsche, Picasso joined Braque from 1908-9 in depicting bodies and forms in fragments from many different perspectives over time recalled in sensory memory, as illustrated by his Cubist portrait of his lover, Eva Gouel.
 Nicknamed after a popular song, Ma Jolie, he included these words in his painting.
-(Figure 2) "We were trying to set up a new order", he explained.
+(Ma Jolie, Paris Winter, 1911-1912) "We were trying to set up a new order", he explained.
 When France entered the First Balkans War in support of the Balkan League, Picasso used fragments of newspaper headlines and articles of this war to make three-dozen Cubist collages and assemblages.
 In Guitar, Sheet Music and Wine Glass, his juxtaposition of a wine glass, guitar and sheet music about love with a newspaper saying "The Battle has begun" signal how the everyday pleasures of wine, sex and music were not immune from this all-encompassing crisis.
-(Figure 3) Through his upright placement and inversion of newspaper texts in other collages, Picasso also revealed how war and French militarism were spurred on by the conservative press while pacifist challenges to it were marginalized.
+(Guitar, Sheet Music and Wine Glass, November 1912) Through his upright placement and inversion of newspaper texts in other collages, Picasso also revealed how war and French militarism were spurred on by the conservative press while pacifist challenges to it were marginalized.

 Rubbish and Cubist Assemblages

 Receiving an exclusive contract during this War from the German-born Paris-based art dealer, Daniel-Henry Kahnweiler, Picasso wallowed in such everyday detritus as cardboard boxes, wooden crates, wallpaper, simulated wood graining, advertising, packaging and labels to make Assemblages confounding classification.
 Although Picasso never exhibited them publicly and refused to join other Cubists at the Salons, he was still mythologized as the leader of Cubism.
 Hailed as innovatory by his friends, the poet critics Salmon and Guillaume Apollinaire, Picasso's Cubism was denounced by other critics as alien to the French temperament and comparable to decomposing syphilitics.
 During the First World War when Picasso produced costumes and sets for Sergei Diaghilev's ballets, Parade and Le Tricorne, its deconstructions were even likened by Fauve painter, Maurice de Vlaminck, to the destructions of the War itself.

 Ingreseque Neo-Classicism, Crystal Cubism and Surrealism

 In the "straightening up" following the War when Picasso married Ballet Russe dancer, Olga Khokhlova, he appeared to retreat into Ingreseque Neo-Classicism and Crystal Cubism.
 After his son, Paolo, was born, Picasso's pasted papers gave way to conspicuously well-made easel paintings.
 With his pre-war signifiers of cheap mass-produced commodities displaced by privileged signs of leisure, “nicely combed and curled", Francis Picabia observed, "Cubism smiles courteously at monsieur and no longer picks its nose.”
 After publication of La Révolution Surrealiste, André Breton's purchase of Les Demoiselles d'Avignon and his appropriation of Picasso as a Surrealist painter, Picasso's transfigurations seemed to culminate in monsters and Dionysian frenzy.
 "I would love to paint like a blind man", he exclaimed, "who pictures an arse by the way it feels."
 To capture orgasmic ecstasy, arms and fingers become erections in Le baiser (The Embrace), noses and toes morph into phalluses, navels into anuses while mouths and eyes twist into vagina dentatas.
-(Figure 4) "When I love a woman", Picasso explained with a hint of the sexual violence stirred by his eighteen-year old lover, Marie-Thérèse Walter, "that tears everything apart - especially my painting."
+(Le Baiser (The Embrace), 1925) "When I love a woman", Picasso explained with a hint of the sexual violence stirred by his eighteen-year old lover, Marie-Thérèse Walter, "that tears everything apart - especially my painting."

 Fascism, Minotauromachy and Guernica